vvasystem/o-data/README.md

 # OData API

-Package OData is designed to connect to REST IPI "1C:Enterprise" using the OData protocol.
+Package OData is designed to connect to REST API "1C:Enterprise" using the OData protocol.

 ## Install